cecortes/VendeSimple/app/docs/CodeBlog.md

 # 17/10/23

 - [x] Modal New Pedido, Select Date and Client.

+---

+# 18/10/23

+- [x] Modal New Pedido continue, Add products and quantities.
+- [ ] Add table to show the products added to the pedido.
 - [ ] Finish the modal design to add a new pedido.

 ---